CodeHarborHub/codeharborhub.github.io/dsa-solutions/lc-solutions/0000-0099/0019-remove-nth-node-from-end-of-list.md

 tags:
   - Two Pointers
   - Linked List
-description: Given the head of a linked list, remove the nth node from the end of the list and return its head.
+description: "Given the head of a linked list, remove the nth node from the end of the list and return its head."
 ---

 ## Problem Description